dfherr/geminabox-release/README.md

 [![Gem Version](https://badge.fury.io/rb/geminabox-release.png)](http://badge.fury.io/rb/geminabox-release)

-The gem is a dependency free option to add a rake inabox:release task to bundler gem_tasks for releasing a new gem to your geminabox server.
+If you use bundler, this gem is a dependency free option to add a rake inabox:release task to bundler gem_tasks for releasing a new gem to your geminabox server.

 It only uses the ruby default libaries uri and net/http and expects you are using bundler.